sparkflows/sparkflows-docs/docs/installation/installation/load_example.rst

 Select Sample data path
 --------------

-Select Sample data point, if it is copied to any s3 location, HDFS, DBFS, Local or left empty to get default path used.
+Select Sample data path, if it is copied to any s3 location, HDFS, DBFS, Local or left empty to get default path used.

 .. figure:: ../../_assets/installation/load_example/new_page.PNG
    :alt: Example application